 – Nobody wanted to treat workers like people

-And so when she was in her late twenties, Helen joined The American Socialist Party.
+So, when she was in her late twenties, Helen joined The American Socialist Party.

 She threw herself into socialism and within months she was BFFs with the movements leaders, and was travelling the country giving lectures on socialism.